IgnatiusHarry/Tourism-in-Indonesia/README.md

 **Results**
-For detailed information, i already provided the power point result. currently, we are still processing the paper
+For detailed information, the powerpoint result is provided on this website.

+Note: currently, our journal is in progress to finish